-- Complete Phase 3 clinical development and obtain regulatory approval for NiCord in hematologic malignancies.
-We have initiated an international, multicenter, randomized, pivotal Phase 3 clinical trial comparing transplantation with NiCord versus standard cord blood in 120 patients with various hematological malignancies, including acute lymphocytic leukemia, or ALL, acute myeloid leukemia, or AML, myelodysplastic syndrome, or MDS, chronic myeloid leukemia, or CML, and lymphoma.
+- Complete Phase 3 clinical development and obtain regulatory approval for omidubicel in hematologic malignancies.
+We have initiated an international, multicenter, randomized, pivotal Phase 3 clinical trial evaluating transplantation with omidubicel compared to standard umbilical cord blood in approximately 120 patients with various hematological malignancies, including acute lymphocytic leukemia, or ALL, acute myeloid leukemia, or AML, myelodysplastic syndrome, or MDS, chronic myeloid leukemia, or CML, and lymphoma.
 In this trial, we are evaluating time to neutrophil engraftment as the primary endpoint.
 We expect to report top-line data in the first half of 2020.
-Assuming positive results from the Phase 3 clinical trial, we plan to seek regulatory approval for NiCord in the United States, the European Union and other geographies. - Advance NiCord for the treatment of severe aplastic anemia in an ongoing Phase 1/2 clinical trial.
-In addition to hematologic malignancies, we are pursuing NiCord in severe aplastic anemia.
-NiCord is currently being evaluated in a Phase 1/2 NIH-sponsored clinical trial in patients with severe aplastic anemia under an IND for the brand name CordIn.
-As of May 2018, two patients have been transplanted and successfully engrafted.
-We expect to report preliminary data from our Phase 1/2 clinical trial in 2019.
-Beyond this disease there are a multitude of rare, life threatening conditions in which NiCord has curative potential. - Investigate the potential of NAM-NK in conjunction with therapeutic antibodies in additional cancer indications.
-We have applied our NAM-based technology platform for expanded cell products to develop a second product candidate, NAM-NK, which has potential application in boosting the innate immune response to cancer.
-NAM-NK is currently being evaluated in a Phase 1 investigator-sponsored clinical trial in patients with NHL or MM, in combination with rituximab or elotuzumab, respectively.
-We reported preliminary data from the first two patients with NHL treated in our Phase 1 trial in 2018 and expect to report additional preliminary data from this trial in 2019.
-Both patients had temporary lowering of white blood cell and platelet counts.
-There were no infusion reactions or other toxicities related to the NAM-NK treatment.
-One patient had complete shrinkage of his lymph node tumor in the inguinal, or groin, area.
-We expect that the results of this study will provide the basis for further exploration in solid tumors. - Maximize commercial value of our product candidates.
-If NiCord is approved for stem cell transplantation, we intend to independently pursue the commercialization of NiCord in the United States.
-We plan to build a sales force focused on the approximately 200 domestic stem cell transplant centers.
-Outside of the United States, we may pursue the approval and commercialization of NiCord in collaboration with strategic partners, particularly in Europe, Japan, Taiwan, Korea and other geographies which are more effectively managed by companies with local expertise.
+Assuming positive results from the Phase 3 clinical trial, we plan to seek regulatory approval for omidubicel in the United States, the European Union and other geographies. - Advance omidubicel for the treatment of severe aplastic anemia in an ongoing Phase 1/2 clinical trial.
+In addition to hematologic malignancies, we are pursuing omidubicel in severe aplastic anemia.
+Omidubicel is currently being evaluated in a NIH-sponsored, Phase 1/2 clinical trial in patients with severe aplastic anemia.
+In February 2019, we reported preliminary data at the TCT Annual Meeting.
+In this initial cohort of three patients, all successfully underwent a stem cell transplant consisting of omidubicel plus a haploidentical stem cell graft.
+The rapid engraftment, sustained hematopoiesis and accelerated immune recovery observed in these patients enabled the initiation of a second cohort of patients to be treated with omidubicel as a stand-alone graft in the first half of 2019. - Investigate the potential of GDA-201 in conjunction with therapeutic antibodies in additional cancer indications.
+We have applied our NAM-based technology platform for expanded cell products to develop a second product candidate, GDA-201, which has potential application in boosting the innate immune response to cancer.
+GDA-201 is currently being evaluated in an investigator-sponsored, Phase 1 clinical trial in patients with NHL or MM, in combination with rituximab or elotuzumab, respectively.
+In February 2019, we reported preliminary data at the TCT Meeting.
+The data from the first 14 patients demonstrated that